skumarudel/DSPS_SKumar/HW5/README.md

 # Concepts understood
 - Understanding chi2 and likelihood method of model fitting
 - Fitting model to data using matrix algebra
-- Finding model parameters and its errors
+- Finding model parameters and its parameter errors